ZiyandaPetela/assignment-02/README.md

 * To train and test the linear regression model, execute:
     * cargo run
 #### Expected Output
-* The model should learn to predict values close to y = 2x + 1.
+* The model should learn to predict values that give y = 2x + 1.

 ## Project Setup
 ### Prerequisites